Streptococcus agalactiae: Laboratory identification

 A summary of the laboratory techniques for GBS identification is depicted in Ref 7.

 GBS colonization

 GBS is a normal component of the intestinal and vaginal microbiota in some people; GBS is an asymptomatic (presenting no symptoms) colonizer of the gastrointestinal tract and vagina in up to 30% of otherwise healthy adults, including pregnant women.

-GBS colonization may be permanent, intermittent or temporary.
-In different studies, GBS vaginal colonization rate ranges from 0% to 36%, most studies reporting colonization rates in sexually active women over 20%.
+GBS colonization may be permanent, intermittent, or temporary.
+In different studies, the GBS vaginal colonization rate ranges from 0% to 36%, with most studies reporting colonization rates in sexually active women over 20%.

 It has been estimated that maternal GBS colonization worldwide is 18%, with regional variation from 11% to 35%.

-These variations in the reported prevalence of asymptomatic GBS colonization could be related to the detection methods used, and differences in populations sampled.
+These variations in the reported prevalence of asymptomatic GBS colonization may be attributable to the detection methods used and differences in study populations.